tcollins6049/bluetooth_hive_connect/docs/code_review/SensorStates.md

 <img src="../../../images/bt_sensorstate_tab.jpg" alt="drawing" width="400"/>

 ## Variables
-Goes into more detail about important variables in the file before going into important methods.

 ### *Variables ending in UUID*
 These variables hold the service UUID and the characteristics UUID.
 We need these to access the service and characteristics within the GATT server.